-Another Haunted site of Rajasthan is Bhangarh Fort.
+Another Haunted site in Rajasthan is Bhangarh Fort.

 Who were Paliwal Brahmins of Kuldhara?

-A small group of Brahmins came from the Pali region of Rajasthan and settled here on banks of the Kakni river, sometime in 13th CE.
+A small group of Brahmins came from the Pali region of Rajasthan and settled here on the banks of the Kakni river, sometime in 13th CE.
 They even excavated a pond called Udhansar.
 Since they came from Pali, they came to be known as Paliwal.
 You can still hear this surname in Rajasthan.
-They left Kuldhara some time in the early 19th CE.
+They left Kuldhara sometime in the early 19th CE.
 This means for about 600 years, this was home to them.

 Archeological evidence suggests that the villages may have been abandoned due to an earthquake.
 Drying up of the river, the primary source of water could be another reason to leave the villages.
 Another theory says the water levels went down, bringing down the agricultural produce but the taxes stayed the same.
 So, staying in the village was not possible for the Paliwal community.

 Census records of various rulers show a sharp decline in population in 19th CE.
 16th CE records in Lakshmi Chand’s Tawarikh-e-Jaisalmer put the population estimates at 1600, which was reduced to 30 odd people in 19th CE during British days.

 The legend of Paliwal and their abandoned and cursed villages continue to live in their ruins.
 Rajasthan tourism has done its bit by converting them into tourist attractions without really disturbing them.
 They have managed to maintain the haunting essence of these villages wrapped in mystery.